 Subject Year of birth

-Indicator Adaptation Indications Individual characteristics; information about the sample No None
+Indicator Individual characteristics; information about the sample

+Adaptation No

+Indications None

 Data analysis Standard (mean and classification).
 The actual age (including a certain mistake) can be found from the difference age = actual year - year of birth.

-Other surveys Is used in all studies
+Other surveys s Is used in all studies

-68 Year of b pirth
+68 Year of k pirth

 Year of birth

+' '

 Subject Country of Birth

-Indicator Adaptation Indications Origin; individual characteristic; information about the sample No None
+Indicator Origin; individual characteristic; information about the sample

+Adaptation Indications No None

-• After coding standard analysis
+After coding standard analysis

+• Is used in most studies

-Other surveys Is used in most studies
+Office surveys is used in most studies

 69 Country of birth

 1 (text)

 2 (text)

 3 (text)

 88 Other

 99 No answer

 70 Country of present residence

 1 (text)

 2 (text)

 3 (text)

 88 Other

 99 No answer

 Subject Reasons for staying in another country

+т 1' 4 D .
+1 .

 Indicator Brain drain

 Adaptation No

 Indications As a basis for the calculation of a Brain-Drain-Quota only those graduates should be chosen who give the reason "Better working conditions in the present country of residence".

 Data analysis Standard

-Other surveys s Is used in individual studies
+Other surveys Is used in individual studies

-o not live in your country of birth at present, please indicate the reasons Multiple reply possible
+not live in your country of birth at present, please indicate the reasons Multiple reply possible

-her education
+ner education

 fessional education

 loyment conditions in the present country of residence

 cumstances in my home country

-curistances in my nome country

-Other
+Other ,

 Subject Professional education before studying

+Subject 1101essional earenion before stadying

 Indicator Individual characteristics; information about the sample

 Adaptation May be dropped if this only applies to a few graduates

 Indications With the help of an open question, you may additionally ask for the kind of professional education (see appendix)

 Data analysis Standard

 Other surveys Is used in some studies

-complete a professional education prior to your studies at the University
+72 Did you of XY? complete a professional education prior to your studies at the University

-of XY?

 1 Yes

 2 No

 Subject Employment before starting to study

 Indicator Individual characteristics; information about the sample

 Adaptation May be dropped if this only applies to a few graduates.

 Indications None

 Data analysis Standard

-Other surveys s Is used in some studies only
+Other surveys Is used in some studies only

-74 Were you unemployed for a long time before you started your studies at the University of XY?
+u unemployed for a long time before you started your studies at the ty of XY?

-75 What is the highest level of education attained by your parents?
-1 No formal education 2 Completion of compulsory education 3 Completion of secondary education and/or higher vocational school 5 Attended college of higher education for up to two years 6 First degree awarded at a university (three or more years of study; e.g. Bachelor) 7 Higher degree awarded at a university (e.g. Master, PhD) 8 I don't know
+No formal education Completion of compulsory education Completion of secondary education and/or higher vocational school Attended college of higher education for up to two years First degree awarded at a university (three or more years of study; e.g. Bachelor) Higher degree awarded at a university (e.g. Master, PhD) I don't know

 No formal education

 Subject Gender

 Indicator Individual characteristics; information about the sample During the last years, a growing awareness of sex-related differentiation has been noted (headword: discrimination against women, promotion of women).
 Therefore, a main question for graduate surveys is connected with the "gender".

 Adaptation No

 Indications Usually, you use the short word "gender" instead of formulating "What is your gender?"

 Data analysis Standard - Break-Variable; the share of women in the engineering sciences is only very small, therefore, the analysis may fail due to the excessively small numbers of cases.

 Other surveys Is used in all studies

 76 Gender

 1 Male

 2 Female

-2 Temale

 7.1.12 C omments Concerning the Studies

+7.11.12 onlinents concerning the studies

 Subject Strengths and weaknesses of the studies

-•

 Indicator Evaluation of studies

 Check Code the answers, use the same list for Question 77, 78, and 79.

 Data analysis Standard

 Other surveys Sometimes

+-

-77 In vour o opinion, what are the strengths of the studies at the University of XY?
+77 In your o ppinion, what are the strengths of the studies at the University of XY?

-, ,,

-78 In your opinion, what are the weaknesses of the study programme at the

-ity of XY?
+opinion, what are the weaknesses of the study programme at the ity of XY?